 I honestly don’t feel like I need to serve this with anything else.
 The only thing missing might be some garlic rolls or a side salad.
 With a starch, veg and meat together it’s pretty much complete though.
 Complete with the time to come to pressure I would set aside 20 minutes from start to finish.

-Reheating rice is a bit tricky because it dries out in the fridge with your leftovers.
+Wait until cooled and store in the fridge in a sealed container.
+You kinda’ need to add some sauce when reheating Ninja Foodi white rice because it dries out in the fridge with your leftovers.
 If you add a bit of soy sauce or a sprinkle of broth though it will revive it a bit, then heat and stir often.

-- Reheating chicken works a bit the same way as you want to add a sauce or liquid to the bottom of the bowl and steam it a bit until it is warm.
+- Reheating chicken in air fryer works a bit the same way as you want to add a sauce or liquid to the bottom of the bowl and steam it a bit until it is warm.

 - This dish has the starch and meat together so just drop a few Tbsp. on top of it all and heat in 30 second intervals stirring in between times.